s-victor/TinyPedal/docs/customization.md

     *delta
 Estimated delta fuel consumption reading.
 Positive value indicates an increase in consumption, while negative indicates a decrease in consumption.

+    *pits
+Estimate number of pit stop counts when making a pit stop at end of current stint.
+Any non-zero decimal places would be considered for an additional pit stop.

     *early
 Estimate number of pit stop counts when making an early pit stop at end of current lap.
 This value can be used to determine whether an early pit stop is worth performing comparing to `pits` value.